hrldcpr/blog/_posts/2022-01-31-turing-machine-halting-in-lean.md

   },
 end
 ```
-<small>*(Again, reading these proofs non-interactively is probably pointless, try [the Lean web editor](https://leanprover-community.github.io/lean-web-editor/#url=https%3A%2F%2Fraw.githubusercontent.com%2Fhrldcpr%2Flean-halting%2Fmain%2Fsrc%2Fhalting.lean).)*</small>
+<small>*(Again, reading these proofs non-interactively isn't ideal, try [the Lean web editor](https://leanprover-community.github.io/lean-web-editor/#url=https%3A%2F%2Fraw.githubusercontent.com%2Fhrldcpr%2Flean-halting%2Fmain%2Fsrc%2Fhalting.lean).)*</small>

-Now that we know that the machine is always in state A or state B, it's easy to prove that it doesn't halt, by showing that `some A` and `some B` aren't `none` (which comes from a theorem called `option.no_confusion`):
+Now that we know that the machine is always in state A or state B, it's easy to prove that it doesn't halt, using the theorem `option.no_confusion` to show that the only possible states `some A` and `some B` are never equal to the halting state `none`:
 ```lean
 theorem M₃_not_halts : ¬ halts M₃ :=
 begin